Useful Information About COMPASS

 Characteristics of COMPASS Test

-- College COMPASS test is a computer-adapted examination that is taken by candidates for assessing their skills that are required for taking admission in college.
+- The COMPASS test is a computer-adapted examination that is taken by candidates for assessing their skills that are required for taking admission in college.

 - There are no passing scores in this test although attaining good scores will allow the students to have freedom of choosing their field of education or subjects.

-- The restriction of time, which is one of the most common aspects of a majority of competitive tests, does not apply to College COMPASS Test, which means that the students can take as much time as they should need in order to concentrate on each section of the test.
+- The restriction of time, which is one of the most common aspects of a majority of competitive tests, does not apply to this test, which means that the students can take as much time as they should need in order to concentrate on each section of the test.
 However, it has been observed that the average time taken by a student to complete this test is two hours.

 - Taking the COMPASS Test will allow students to assess their strengths and weaknesses in different subjects on which the test is taken.
 Therefore, not scoring well in any of these subjects will imply that they will have to work harder in order to pursue their preferred courses.

-- The College Compass Test is not merely an examination that measures the skills of the students in those subjects that are tested; rather it is a beginning for every student to pursue their college studies by monitoring and tracking their level of knowledge in Reading, Writing and Mathematics.
+- The test is not merely an examination that measures the skills of the students in those subjects that are tested; rather it is a beginning for every student to pursue their college studies by monitoring and tracking their level of knowledge in Reading, Writing and Mathematics.

 Sections and Question Types in COMPASS Test